brandonhilkert/sucker_punch/README.md

 [![Code Climate](https://codeclimate.com/github/brandonhilkert/sucker_punch.png)](https://codeclimate.com/github/brandonhilkert/sucker_punch)

 Sucker Punch is a single-process Ruby asynchronous processing library.
-It can do asynchronous processing within a single process.
-This reduces costs of hosting on a service like Heroku along with the memory footprint of having to maintain additional jobs if hosting on a dedicated server.
+This reduces costs
+of hosting on a service like Heroku along with the memory footprint of having to maintain additional jobs if hosting on a dedicated server.
-All queues can run within a single Rails/Sinatra process.
+All queues can run within a single application (eg. Rails, Sinatra, etc.) process.

 Sucker Punch is perfect for asynchronous processes like emailing, data crunching, or social platform manipulation.
 No reason to hold up a